Configuring a Pipeline

 https://<yourcompany>.snowflakecomputing.com

-If you have a role defined as a Snowflake pipeline default, this property is already configured.
-Update the role as needed.
+If you have a Snowflake account URL defined as a Snowflake pipeline default or Snowflake credential, this property is already configured.
+Update the URL as needed.

 If you have a warehouse defined as a Snowflake pipeline default, this property is already configured.
 Update the warehouse as needed.

-Default Schema Default database and schema to use in the following format: <database>.<schema>.
+Specify the working schema in the following format: <database>.<schema>.

 If you have a database or schema as Snowflake pipeline defaults, this property is already configured to use those values.
-You can update the values as needed.
+Update the values as needed.

-You can enter the database and schema name or click the Select Schema icon to explore your Snowflake data for the database and schema to use.
+To configure this property, select the database and schema to use, or click the Select Schema icon to explore your Snowflake account for the database and schema to use.
+Then, click Save.

 You do not need to define precompiled UDFs that are available in your Snowflake account.